 The ‘appetite for growth’, however, appears to be less than hearty.
 As with all these projects, job figures seem to vary hugely depending on who you ask and possibly what they had for breakfast.
 Whilst SELEP was claiming 865 jobs, SeaChange itself was a little more cautious, having suggested in its consultation document in July 2012 that the figure was actually 700.

 Or even 300?

-Since then, SeaChange has revised its job figure even further downwards, to a mere 300 jobs.
+Subsequently, SeaChange revised its job figure even further downwards, to a mere 300 jobs.
+And now, a quick look at their website shows that they’ve removed any reference to how many jobs might be created, which is probably wise.
 One has to ask, if the developers themselves have so little idea of how many jobs could be created by these crackpot schemes, how are we supposed to have any faith in their predictions?
 Why can we now expect barely a third of the jobs we were promised when the funding was announced?